ehmatthes/learning_log_heroku_test/README.md

 This should probably not be the default buildpack behavior.
 I would anticipate having to set a config variable, or set of variables, such as `AUTO_CONFIGURE_ALL`, `AUTO_CONFIGURE_DB`, `AUTO_CONFIGURE_STATIC`, and maybe one or two more if needed.
 This way, as a user begins to customize their deployment, they can turn any or all of these flags off and customize that aspect of deployment.

+Note about *fake_deploy.txt*
+---

+When working on the buildpack, I often need to push this project to heroku repeatedly, without making any meaningful changes to this project.
+I need a new commit to do that, so I add a line to *fake_deploy.txt* and then commit it:

+- `ehco "hi" >> fake_deploy.txt`
+- `git commit -am "Test deploy process."`
+- `git push heroku master`

 Questions/ feedback?
 ---